emauryg/minimax_CNV/README.md

 Using MORST on the same data set with the code in `MORST_CNV.R` we get a `p = 2.634e-09, at a 0.05 alpha level`.

+## TODO:
+ * Perform simulations using different amounts of signal sparsity
+ * How does this vary with LD/genotype correlation
+ * Apply region based analyses